 We'll change the status of the scheduled maintenance from "Scheduled" to "In Progress" at the specified start of the maintenance period.
 Additional options include...

-We'll change the status of the scheduled maintenance from whatever it is at the time to "Completed" at the specified end of the maintenance period.
+We'll change the status of the scheduled maintenance to "Completed" at the specified end of the maintenance period.
+Note that the maintenance must have been moved to "In Progress" or "Verifying" for this automation to work.
 Additional options include...